General Ph.D. requirements

 - minimum of 30 credits of 7000 level or higher course work approved by a dissertation advisor

-- Students are required to take the two Ph.D. core courses:
+- Students are required to take two out of three of the Ph.D. core courses:

 - IE 7220: Advanced Statistical Methods

 - IE 7710: Stochastic Processes

 - Besides the two core courses, students are required to take at least two more Doctoral level courses offered by the ISE Department for a minimum total of 12 Credits of IE doctoral level courses.

-- Students are required to take the two Ph.D. core courses:
+- Students are required to take two out of three of the Ph.D. core courses:

 - Students must take the Ph.D.
 Qualifying (Preliminary) exams before completing three academic year semesters of work after their masters degree.
 Doctoral students entering the program in Fall are expected to take the exam after the following winter.
 Students who enter in winter would take the exam, a year later after their second winter semester.
 For more information: http://engineering.wayne.edu/ise/phd/prelimexams.php.
 Global Executive Track students must complete two Teaching Case Studies including publicly presenting and defending cases to faculty committee.

 - A student must find a dissertation advisor within two semesters of passing the preliminary exam; failure to find an advisor will result in dismissal from the Ph.D. program.